meni432/CardRecyclerView/README.md

 # CardsRecyclerView
-## Cards Recycle View
+## Cards Recycler View
 CardsRecyclerView is very easy to use Android ReycleView to create custom card items.
-With this Class you can create in very easy way Recycle view for Android Applications.
+With this Class you can create in very easy way Recycler view for Android Applications.

 ![alt text](https://github.com/meni432/CardRecyclerView/blob/master/cardrecycle.gif "Example GIF")